dheerajgoyal5375/Sales-Performance-Dashboard/README.md

-# Sales-Performance-Dashboard
+# Sales Analysis Dashboard

-Interactive Excel dashboard analyzing 2025 sales data for Vrinda Store using Pivot Tables, Pivot Charts, Slicers, and KPI reporting to generate actionable business insights.
+## Project Objective

+This project analyzes the 2022 sales performance of Vrinda Store using Microsoft Excel.
+The goal is to identify customer purchasing behavior, sales trends, top-performing states, sales channels, and provide actionable business recommendations.